 For information about the Morgantown Housing Code Ordinance, visit the City of Morgantown Rental Housing page.
 As parking is always an issue in the Morgantown area, check out the Parking page for more information about public and private lots that are close to campus.
 And if you’re looking for information on local hotels, major department stores and shopping centers, grocery stores, furniture stores, storage facilities, local cellular phone providers, and area banks, visit the Frequently Asked Questions section for listings.

-If you would like someone from this office to do an educational presentation in a class, residence hall, or group, please contact Brian Walker at email@example.com.
+If you would like someone from this office to do an educational presentation for a class, residence hall, or student organization, please contact Brian Walker at email@example.com.

 Neither Campus and Community Life of West Virginia University nor any of its affiliates endorse or recommend any of the listed apartment complexes, landlords, property managers, stores, banks, or other services listed.
 Furthermore, Campus and Community Life does not inspect said premises.
 We are simply supplying information to help students with their transition to Morgantown and the move off-campus.

 West Virginia University is an Equal Opportunity / Affirmative Action Institution.
 The University does not discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual orientation, color, or national origin in the administration of any of its educational programs or activities, or with respect to admission or employment.
 Further, faculty, staff, students, and applicants are protected from retaliation for filing complaints or assisting in an investigation under the University’s Equal Opportunity Affirmative Action Plan.
 Inquiries regarding the University’s non-discrimination policy may be directed to the director, Affirmative Action Office / Equal Employment Opportunity Programs, West Virginia University. - Office of the President.